Guadalajara, Mexico

 When we asked expats and global nomads about the quality of medical care in Guadalajara, they replied:

 "Guadalajara offers a wide range of medical services, including both public and private hospitals and clinics.
 The city is home to some of the best medical facilities in the country, with highly trained and experienced medical professionals providing quality care.
 Many of the hospitals and clinics offer specialized services, such as cardiology, oncology, and neurology, as well as general medical care.
-Additionally, there are a number of pharmacies and medical supply stores in the city, providing access to medications and medical supplies," wrote one expat living in Guadalajara.
+Additionally, there are a number of pharmacies and medical supply stores in the city, providing access to medications and medical supplies," said one expat.

 Are healthcare and health insurance expensive in Guadalajara?